mnemnion/imp/Forge/markdown/ArdForth/architecture/anatomy.md

 As it is, the spleen is delicate and somewhat prone to failure.
 EEPROM can only be rewritten so many times, and a few values in the spleen, like the confusion byte, may change frequently.
 If possible, we'll set it up so that the bytes we might wear out can be manually relocated, by putting their location in the gutz.
 Gutz can be written to even less frequently than EEPROM, but we're talking about rewriting a single offset here, manually, in the event of spleen problemz.

 The largest organelle in the spleen is called the corkeban, and is the ASCII offset value table for core command words.
 It is fixed: the length of a core command must be recorded at the physical location of that command.
+It is part of the liva, which is part of the pak.

 So `*`, which means what you'd expect, has a certain length in asm words, including the bookends.
 At EEPROM location 2a, exactly, there will be a byte indicating how many words * takes up in the pak.
 This is probably up to 64 words long, giving us two bits to indicate things.
 I don't know what we'll use them for, yet.